 B: Subject line

 This one is key.
-Like said before, you should stay factual and use something like “company releases product for platform”.
+Like said before, you should stay factual and use something like “company releases product for the platform”.
 It’s pretty hard but if you can, make it captivating and try mentioning something unique about your app (an award, its usage, etc.).

 C. Summary line